 - Remove content that should not be included in the final sealed plan document. - Include a cell image of the North Carolina Professional Engineer seal before creating the PDF plan document.
 Refer to North Carolina Administrative Code (NCAC) 21 NCAC 56 .1102 for specific information regarding the design of the seal. - Ensure PDFs are printable at the appropriate scale.
 Must be either 34 inches x 22 inches or 17 inches x 11 inches in order to plot to scale.
-An interchange plan sheet may require a custom scale. - Ensure PDFs are text searchable with default CADD layers. - Ensure PDFs are landscape oriented (rotation 0 degrees). - Provide an individual PDF file for each plan sheet. - Generate all PDFs directly from the creating application, not by scanning. - Ensure settings specified in the Final Plans Best Practices are followed when creating PDF files.
+An interchange plan sheet may require a custom scale. - Ensure PDFs are text searchable with default CADD layers. - Ensure PDFs are landscape oriented (rotation 0 degrees). - Provide an individual PDF file for each plan sheet. - Generate all PDFs directly from the creating application, not by scanning. - Ensure settings specified in the Final Plans Best Practices are followed when creating PDF files (link is accessible only with a valid NCID account).